Flirting in English: 14+ Phrases You Need to Flirt Like a Native Speaker

 “Yea, I get that a lot actually.”
 (Meaning: People tell me that often.)

-If you know the person already, or maybe you haven’t talked to them in a long time, this is a great phrase to use.
-It can come off as lighthearted (friendly and casual), but can also be turned into a conversation around dating, specifically you.
+It can come off as lighthearted (friendly and casual), but can also be turned into a conversation around dating.

 “How are you doing?
 Are you seeing anybody lately?“